 The Osceola Extended Day Program is totally self-supporting.
 The program does not receive funds from District, State or Federal agencies.
 According to the Florida Constitution (Article VII, Section 10), all fees must be paid in advance of services.
 Payment is requested by check or money order made payable to Osceola Extended Day.
 If cash is the form of payment, please bring the exact amount.
 Fees for daily extended day care include a snack with juice every day.
 Fees are to be paid on a monthly 10 equal payments.
 The St. Johns County School District has secured the services of Envision Payment Solutions.
 This agency offers services to collect for checks returned by the bank due to insufficient funds, closing of accounts, etc. They can be reached at 1877-290-5460 regarding questions about returned checks.

 School District News

-St. Johns County School District curriculum department representatives and adoption committee members have completed the review process for the Instructional Materials Adoption for English Language Arts (ELA).
-On January 26, 2021, the School Board will conduct a public hearing to receive comment from the community regarding the final list of recommendations for instructional resources for this adoption.
+St. Johns County School District curriculum department representatives and adoption committee members have completed the review process for the Instructional Materials Adoption for Math.
+On January 25, 2022, the School Board will conduct a public hearing to receive comment from the community regarding the final list of recommendations for instructional resources for this adoption.
 The public is invited to attend this hearing.
-Committees composed of teachers, district content experts, parents and community members compiled the lists.
 The hearing will be held at 9:00 a.m. in the auditorium of the District Administrative Building located at 40 Orange Street in St. Augustine.